 - Mould the dough into the tart case (making sure it fits really snugly everywhere) and trim the excess with a sharp knife.
 Patch up any holes or thin edges with the off-cuts and pierce the bottom of the pastry with a fork in a few places.

-- Once the oven is ready, line the inside of the pastry case with a large piece of baking paper (I crumple it first so that it’s more flexible) and then arrange baking beads (or whatever you use instead) on top of the pastry.
-Blind bake for 10 minutes.
+- Once the oven is ready, line the inside of the pastry case with a large piece of crumpled baking paper and then arrange baking beads (or dry beans) on top.
+Blind bake for 15 minutes.

-- After 15 minutes, take the beads and the baking paper off and return to the tart to the oven for another 10-15 minutes.
+- After 15 minutes, take the beads and the baking paper off and return to the tart to the oven for another 10-15 minutes – until the dough no longer looks raw.
 Allow it to cool completely.

 - Place the broken up chocolate pieces and coconut cream in a clean glass or metal bowl over a bain marie (water bath).
 Warm them both up on the lowest setting (the water underneath should barely simmer and not boil) until the chocolate has been melted.
 Make sure the water does not touch the bowl the chocolate is in.